Stele of Amennakhte

 goddesses is identified in the vertical text in front of her.

-was-sceptre and the symbol of eternal life.
+a was-sceptre and the symbol of eternal life.
 In the

-dedication Hay, the deputy of the time of Ramesses III,
+el-Medina during the time of Ramesses III, also remembers

-also remembers his sons Amennakht, draughtsman-scribe and
+his sons Amennakht, draughtsman-scribe, and Nebnefer.

-Nebnefer.
-Hay's tomb is no. 267 at Deir el-Medina.
+Hay’s tomb is no. 267 at Deir el-Medina.

 Height: 43 cm